Serge Said

+Said played as an attacking midfielder for Homenmen, Racing Beirut and Sagesse at the club level, and the Lebanon national team internationally.

 Club career

 Said began his career at Homenmen, and moved to Racing Beirut in 2007.
 He stayed with Racing for 15 years, before he left the team on 30 June 2022.
 On 8 July, Said signed for Sagesse.

 International career

 Said made his international debut for Lebanon in a friendly match against Iraq on 22 January 2012, which resulted in a 1–0 home win.
 He made eight caps, playing his last game against Equatorial Guinea on 11 October 2016.

+Managerial career

+In June 2023, Sagesse announced Said as a new assistant coach.